Edge of Eternity (film): Cast

+Production

+It was known as Rim of the Canyon.
+Felicia Farr was to play the female lead but was replaced by Victoria Shaw.
+Filming started 27 April 1959.

 Filming locations

 Filming took place in Kingman, Oatman, and Gold Road, Arizona.
 The climax of the film, involving a fight on a US Guano cable car suspended above the Grand Canyon, was filmed in the aerial tramway to the Bat Cave mine, in the western Grand Canyon of Arizona.
 US Guano owned and operated the Bat Cave Mine at the time.
 Guano was considered a good organic fertiliser before the use of modern synthetics.
 The mine played out in 1960 and was closed.
 The head house for the cable car and some of the relic equipment as seen in the film have been preserved and may be viewed today, almost as it was in the film.